July 27, 2015

-I'm in a complicated love affair with the Mets, Knicks and Islanders, while the NY Giants help keep me sane most of the time—except this year.
+I'm in a complicated love affair with the Mets, Knicks, Islanders and NY Giants.
 When life brings tough decisions, I like to ask myself, "What would J.R.
 Smith do?"
+Typically this just means to foul the jumpshooter.

 Hope you all enjoy the ride, and remember: WWJRD?